varvet/serenade.js/README.md

 convention to use the syntax with an `@` when the argument is meant to reference a model attribute.

-Finally you have access to `this.render()` which is a function that renders any children of this instruction into the given element.
+Finally you have access to `this.render()` which is a function that renders any children of this instruction.
 For example if we wanted to create a block helper for links like this:

 ```
 div